Frequently asked questions by homeowners

 Is it alright for the kids to play with the bricks and things?
 A construction site is far too dangerous for children to be in.
 We’ll fence the working area securely to keep children and others safely away from danger.

-We’ll be away for part of the time, can we trust your men in our house?
+We’ll be away for part of the time, can we trust your team in our house?
 We’ll give you references from previous jobs.
 We know they’ll say you’ve nothing to worry about.

 You’ve given us a completion date.
 How do we know you’ll finish on time?
 The right resources and enough time have been allowed.
 To be truthful, no one can do more.
 We can’t know some things until work’s started, e.g. the Building Inspector may insist on deeper foundations.
 If we can’t help a delay, we’ll talk to you and your architect, explain it and keep it to a bare minimum.